julianperrott/WowClassicGrindBot/README.md

 e.g.
 * "not npcID:6195", - don't cast on npcId 6195 https://classic.wowhead.com/npc=6195
 * "npcID:6195", - only cast on npcId 6195 https://classic.wowhead.com/npc=6195

+#### Mob count requirements

+If you only want to cast a spell if there is more than one mob fighting you e.g. Frost nova, or Cleave etc.

+e.g. "Requirement": "MobCount>1",

 #### Bag requirements